jadounrahul/kartsnms/doc/Developing/Code-Structure.md

 ### html/index.php

-This is the main file which all links within LibreNMS are parsed through.
+This is the main file which all links within KartsNMS are parsed through.
 It loads the majority of the relevant includes needed for the control panel to function.
 CSS and JS files are also loaded here.